vtexdocs/help-center-content/docs/tutorials/en/the-price-in-the-search-result-is-different-from-the-product-page.md

 ---
-title: The price in the search result is different from the product page
+title: 'The price in the search result is different from the product page'
 id: 1108Xha3zw6ZvVUINfY7HR
 status: PUBLISHED
 createdAt: 2022-11-22T14:26:20.489Z